Figuring out how to start over in life after a traumatic event like the loss of a loved one or a breakup is sometimes a saving grace.

 Chances are, if you’re reading this article, you don’t even need me to explain why it’s important to start over in life because the feeling in your gut telling you to do it is loud and clear enough.

-So, without wasting any time, let’s take a quick overlook at how to start over in life and then dig into the concepts in more detail.
+So, without wasting any time, let’s take a quick look at how to start over in life and then dig into the concepts in more detail.

 - Take ownership of your feelings